timaeusTested/timaeusTested/README.md

  ‧ ◜ INFO .
-     We are a system, whoever we are dressed up as is who we are. (unless stated otherwise.)
-Our names are either the name in our displayname, Dirk, Aron, or 500^10.
-We are also objectum!!!
-Actually objectum, I want to kiss puppets and they genuinely make me blush I love puppets puppets yum ⏖
+     we are a systemm. also a alpha dave otherlink ⏖

    ‧ ◜ BYI .
-     We are an *endo* system and support consang, if you don't like that, just don't interact.  ⏖
+     we r a ENDO system if you dont like it then idk be sad you cant talk to me  ⏖

   ‧ ◜ DNI .
-     Aside from the obvious, we are not comfortable with TCC or supporters or syscourse.   ⏖
+     normal dni, TCC, syscourse   ⏖

     ‧ ◜ SOCIALS .
-     Discord: 500buttholes10, Tiktok: timaeustested ⏖
+     discord: 500buttholes10, tiktok: timaeustested ⏖